ericharding/blog/content/blog/InstallingFable/index.md

 # Install F# with .net core

 ## Step 1 - Install .NET Core SDK
 The first thing you need to do is install the .NET Core SDK.
-This gives you a set of command line tools for creating projects managing depdendencies and building.
+This gives you a set of command line tools for creating projects managing dependencies and building.

 Go to [http://dot.net](http://dot.net) and click download then choose "Download .NET Core SDK".
 It should automatically select the right version for the OS you're running.
 When you install it should automatically add the `dotnet` command to your path.